 Alex Robinson, HR manager at Team Building Hero, says, ”The best way to motivate employees to accept our culture is first to get their buy-in, and second to choose principles and values that are indisputable.”
-You can do this by making sure any principles your organization focuses on make sense to your employees and have their support.
+You can do this by making sure the principles on which your organization focuses make sense to your employees and have their support.
 However, getting employee buy-in is only part of the challenge.

 3. Lack of Ownership